cmuBioinfNet/workshops/WS-Baobab-Unige/Readme.md

 ## Documentation
 Some documentation on BAOBAB are available [here](http://baobabmaster.unige.ch/enduser/src/enduser/enduser.html)

+### Basic SLURM commands

+    squeue    # list the running jobs
+    srun      # run a command on the cluster sbatch    # launch a batch script on the cluster skill     # kill a job

+### Reservation for the Workshop
+5 node of the cluster have been reserved for the workshop.
+You can use the reserved nodes with the following option:

+    srun --partition=shared --reservation=dayera_75 <command>

 ## Modules
 Similarly to Vital-IT, software versioning is controled with the command `module`.
-You can list available modules with `module av`, and load a module with `module add <module name>`.
+You can list and search for available modules with `module spider [pattern]`.
+This command is also useful to list dependencies between modules, then load a module with `module add <module name>`.
 For example in the following we will use the following modules:

     module add bwa/075a
     module add samtools/1.3
-    module add igv/2349
+    module add igv
-    module add r/321
+    module add GCC/4.9.3-2.25 OpenMPI/1.10.2 R/3.3.2

 # Prerequisite